paudiaz99/Z-Core/README.md

 - Any feature in the roadmap.
 - AXI4 interface for memory, replacing the current AXI4-Lite interface.
 - Extensive verification of corner cases and error handling.
+UVM Verification is welcomed.
 - Any cool feature you can think of!:D

 1. Fork the repository